-A useful command in R for entering small data sets is the e() function.
+A useful command in $\mathbb{R}$ for entering small data sets is the c() function.
 This function combines terms together.
 For example, suppose the following represents eight tosses of a fair die:

 To enter this into an R session, we type